American Life: Legacy

 American Life achieved an impact in the Internet culture of the time; it sparked debate according to Lynette Holloway from The New York Times.
 In Branding Unbound (2005), Rick Mathieson explained the album was promoted in wireless markets.
 He explored how Madonna's foray into the medium inspired other marketers and advertisers, cementing her "reputation for innovation and staying power" and sparking a "revolution of wireless ad campaigns".

 The release of American Life has been also noted for Madonna's forays fighting online piracy, with various labeling her stunt as a response not just to file-sharing community, but also against the very notion of free culture.
-Madonna's fake tracks to peer-to-peer communities as her own strategy to stop piracy of the album, were called by media "WTF".
+Madonna's fake tracks to peer-to-peer communities, as her own strategy to stop piracy of the album, were called by media "WTF".
 Although according to author Matt Mason, the tracks became viral movilizing hackers, remixers and hacktivists and soon radio stations and clubs around the world were playing pirate remixes of "WTF".
 Fifteen of the best illegal remixes were compiled and released on an album by an independent label, and a website called "Madonna Remix Project" was created.

 American Life also achieved early record-breaking streaming figures on websites such as MTV, Launch.com, MSN and AOL.
 According to MTV's representatives, the channel "has not previously seen such concentrated response rate for a dotcom programming feature before" when they launched their web-based album previews in 1999.
 Madonna also became the second artist in history to debut with a song based on Internet sales alone on the Billboard Hot 100 with album's title track.
 The digital release was touted as an alternative to fighting illegal downloading and seeking to "inspire other artists to do the same".
 American Life became the first album in history to have seven top ten hits on the US Dance Club Songs.

 Lucy O'Brien commented American Life marked a "significant dip" in her career, but like a lot of her peers, she had been "compromised as an artist" when a cultural "atmosphere of fear" invaded the United States.
 Commercially, the album was regarded a failure according to Madonna's own "hitmaking precedent".
-In 2005, Madonna acknowledged American Life as her lowest-selling album in her career up to that point, but referred to it as one of her catalog's favorite records.
-Queerty magazine commented, "sure the album wasn't a commercial success, but that's what makes it all the more special.
-It's a reminder of an era and a statement about the present".
+In 2005, when acknowledging American Life as her lowest-selling album in her career up to that point, Madonna referred to it as one of her catalog's favorite records.
+Queerty magazine commented that with the record, "Madonna showed that pop music could be about more than just partying and love songs.
+It was a bold move that paid off, cementing her status as a trailblazer in the music industry."
 The publication concluded that the album acts as a time capsule and "as an example of how music can be used to challenge the status quo and make us think about our own values and beliefs".